-Product can be re-applied as necessary, as long as top coat is removed via scuff-sanding.
+- The product can be re-applied as necessary, as long as the top coat is removed via scuff-sanding.
 For complete removal, mineral spirits after lightly sanding is recommended.

 Although the developers show an iPhone being dipped in a pitcher of water and still working after being treated with NeverWet, Rustoleum's packaging warns against using it on electronics.
 Remember that as a sealant, this product can prevent electronics from cooling down when they're being used, and heat is the number one enemy of electronics!

 Another thing that isn't advertised is that this product's effectiveness is diminished if it comes into contact with soaps, oils, and friction.
 This makes it impractical for many of the applications consumers might want to use it for.
 Although the packaging notes that it is a temporary protection, buyers may feel duped if they don't understand these limitations!

 Because my husband and I are considering purchasing NeverWet to treat our boots and gloves, I decided to check out whether it's worth the $25 it'll cost us.
 I found a lot of interesting information that I'll share with you.

 Business Week undertook a humorous series of "tests" that produced some mixed results.
 And here is a sampling of the drawbacks consumers reported after using NeverWet:

 - "Too expensive to treat a sofa, and it doesn't last long when people sit on it regularly."